 OURvision is to be the local epicenter of entrepreneurship, business, and creativity that drives vibrancy downtown, elicits pride in Colorado Springs, and invigorates our community’s approach to economic development.
 Status quo is not an option.
 We will be the place where risk is applauded, failure embraced and success is celebrated.
 Epicentral will be a catalyst in building a local network of startups, mentors and investors.
 We will be the reason many choose to stay and start their businesses in Colorado Springs.
 Epicentral will help change the culture of our city to one of openness, pride, innovation, and support.
 And a few years from now, start ups and other small businesses will flock to Colorado Springs because it will be a great place to live and grow a business.

 In addition to cofounding and operating the coworking space, Lisa works for her family office, where her job duties include asset management, estate planning, investment research, and philanthropic initiatives.
 Lisa studied international business at the University of Denver and Public Administration at the University of Colorado.
 Lisa sits on a handful of not for profit boards, and enjoys hiking and traveling.

-Hannah began a career in real estate after marriage to her husband, Bob Parsons, a local general contracter.
+Hannah began a career in real estate after marriage to her husband, Bob Parsons, owner of a local general contracting company.
 Prior to her career in real estate Hannah worked in the financial planning industry.
-She earned her undergraduate degree in International Business and her MBA with a concentration in Entrepreneurship.
+She earned her undergraduate degree in International Business and her MBA with a concentration in entrepreneurship.
 Bob and Hannah live downtown with their two beautiful young daughters, their dog Lola and seven backyard chickens.
 Hannah is an advocate for downtown Colorado Springs and serves as Chair of the Greater Downtown Colorado Springs Business Improvement District.